Review: Line Chronic 101 Skis · 2024

 While there may be other skis available at similar or slightly lower price points, the Chronic 101's reputation for versatility, freestyle capabilities, and all-mountain performance can make them a worthwhile investment for skiers seeking that specific combination of features.

-All this being said, Line's new thin tip/tail tech has definitely jeopardized the longterm durability of the Chronic, Bacon, and other skis that include this feature.
+All this being said, Line's new thin tip/tail tech has definitely jeopardized the long-term durability of the Chronic, Bacon, and other skis that include this feature.
 Our 2024 demo quiver was already delaminating by the time we got our hands on them.
-If you can get a good deal on the Chronic 101, go for it... otherwise, you may want to consider an alternative option if you're an aggressive freestyle skier.
+If skiers can get a good deal on the Chronic 101, go for it; otherwise, they may want to consider an alternative option if they're an aggressive freestyle skier.

 Jake Renner